Adamouization/Adamouization.github.io/source/_posts/Year-2023-In-Movies.md

 ![Histogram showing numbers of movies watched on different weekdays.](./Year-2023-In-Movies/histogram_weekdays.png)

-Of all the movies I watched, "Spider-Man: Across the Spider-Verse" was the highest rate on Letterboxd, whereas "Ant-Man and the Wasp: Quantumania" was the lowest rated:
+Of all the movies I watched, "Spider-Man: Across the Spider-Verse" was the highest rated on Letterboxd, whereas "Ant-Man and the Wasp: Quantumania" was the lowest rated:

 ![Posters of all movies watched in 2023](./Year-2023-In-Movies/high_and_lows.png)